 - Human resources administration is a facet of every library director's job, and for the second year in a row, IHLS partnered with HR Source to make a series of webinars available: Job Descriptions: Why, What and How, Conflict Management, and Critical Conversations: Conducting Effective One-on-Ones. - Through active participation in statewide organizations, the membership team brought enhanced service and accurate information to our membership.
-Involvement with ILA's Public Policy Committee, the Small and Rural Libraries Forum, Directors U, and leadership in the statewide working group formed to support AISLE (Association of Illinois School and Library Educators) went far in connecting our members to the broader library community.
+Involvement with ILA's Public Policy Committee, the Small and Rural Libraries Forum, Directors U, and leadership in the statewide working group formed to support AISLE (Association of

+Illinois School and Library Educators) went far in connecting our members to the broader library community.

-The silver lining in planning events for our members was that we were not site-bound; we could include presenters from anywhere.
-This was particularly helpful in planning our 2020 Member Day, which made a quick pivot from in-person to virtual programmin as planning began in spring 2020.
-Presenters joined us virtually from Chicago, Kansas, North Carolina, and Washington.
-Another benefit to a virtual format was that members who could not have participated in an in-person event were now able to join us.
-The appeal of virtual participation is something our agency will pay closer attention to.
+The silver lining in planning events for our members was that we were not place bound, so we could include presenters from anywhere.
+This was particularly helpful in planning our 2020 Member Day, which made a quick pivot from in-person to virtual as planning began in the spring of 2020.
+Presenters joined us virtually from Chicago, Kansas, North Carolina, and Seattle, Washington.
+Another benefit to this virtual format was the fact that members who would not have participated in an in-person event for various reasons were able to join us.
+The appeal of virtual participation is a fact that many agencies will pay attention to as a "lesson learned" from COVID-19.